Avdeev99/algorithms-and-ds/README.md

 - Monotonic stack
 - Quick select
 - Compare multiple items - use min/max heap (Merge K Sorted Lists)
+- Sum 1..n = n * (n + 1) / 2

 ## Algorithms

 - Boyer-Moore

+## Bit Manipulation Hints
+- 14 = { 1110 }2 = 1 * 23 + 1 * 22 + 1 * 21 + 0 * 20 = 14
+- Left Shift ( << ): Left shift operator is a binary operator which shift the some number of bits, in the given bit pattern, to the left and append 0 at the end.
+Left shift is equivalent to multiplying the bit pattern with 2^k (if we are shifting k bits).
+- Right Shift ( >> ): Right shift operator is a binary operator which shift the some number of bits, in the given bit pattern, to the right and append 1 at the end.
+Right shift is equivalent to dividing the bit pattern with 2^k (if we are shifting k bits).